keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 > Contexts in Scala may be neatly represented by a letter and brackets such as `F[_]` when the type of the term is unknown, and `F[A]` when the term is known to be of type `A`.
 Other letters work nicely of course, as do proper names, as in `Option[Int]`.

-Each kind of context carries with it a set of _effects_.
-Effects are modeled by specific contexts that determine how their terms may be produced.
+Each kind of context models a set of **effects**.
+Contexts thus represent a concrete, typed API describing how their terms may be produced.
 Names of contexts can hint at the effects they model, and with some intuition you may be able to figure out what each context’s effects may be.

 ### Common contexts and some of their effects

 **Contexts representing presence:**

 * `Option[A]`: Presence or absence of some instance of term `A`.
+Getting the term `A` when there is no instance causes a fault.
 * `Either[X, A]`: Conventionally treated as term `A` if valid, term `X` if invalid.
+Getting the wrong term causes a fault.
 * `List[A]`: Nondeterminism of sort, cardinality, and length of term `A`.
+There are zero to many many instances of term `A`, and trying get an `A` from an empty list causes a fault.

 **Contexts representing acquisition:**

-* `IO[A]`: External nondeterminism of term `A`.
+* `IO[A]`: External nondeterminism of an instance of term `A`.
-    * Term `A` may be here already, eventually, or never.
+    * The instance may be here already, eventually, or never.
-    * Term `A` must be acquired from the outside world via processes that rely on side effects.
+    * The instance is acquired externally from the program via processes that rely on and are influenced by side effects.
-    * External factors may interrupt the acquisition of term `A`.
+    * Faults may interrupt the acquisition of the instance.
-    * Execution must await term `A` before it continues.
+    * Execution must await the instance before it may continue.
+    * Getting the instance causes a fault if acquisition has failed.
-* `Future[A]`: Asynchronous and temporal nondeterminism of term `A`.
+* `Future[A]`: Asynchronouz and temporal nondeterminism of an instance of term `A`.
-    * Term `A` may be here already, at some point in the future, or may never arrive at all.
+    * The instance may be here already, eventually, or never.
-    * Term `A` must be acquired from the outside world via processes that rely on side effects.
+    * The instance is acquired externally from the program via processes that rely on and are influenced by side effects.
-    * External factors may interrupt the acquisition of term `A`.
+    * Faults may interrupt the acquisition of the instance.
-    * Execution may be suspended, awaited, or acquire in parallel of any number of other terms.
+    * Execution may be suspended, awaited, or run in parallel of any number of other `Future[_]`'s.

 **Higher-order contexts:**

 * `ReaderT[F, A]`: Reading of implicit inputs in the context of `F[_]`.
-    * Propagation of configuration usually leverages this effect.
+    * Propagation of configuration usually leverages this effect by abstracting how instances of configuration values are acquired.
 * `WriterT[F, A]`: Writing of implicit outputs in the context of `F[_]`.
-    * Logging usually leverages this effect.
+    * Logging usually leverages this effect by abstracting how such output leaves the program.
 * `StateT[F, A]`: Modifying implicit inputs and outputs in the context of `F[_]`.
-    * Models state changing over time.
+    * Models state changing over time in an otherwise-immutable context.

 Each of these contexts have two shared qualities in that they _produce_ some term `A` and their effects dictate _how_ term `A` is produced.
-But with such a wide array of effects, and with so little overlap between each context, how can `A` be consumed in a manner unburdened of complexity?
+But with such a wide array of effects, and with so little overlap between each context, how can instances of term `A` be consumed in a manner unburdened of complexity?

 In order to generalize contexts, the key differentiator between them must be abstracted: **effects**.
-By shedding effects as an _implementation detail_, the consumption of a term `A` becomes a shared capability.
-How is that interface exposed?
+By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic that can be accessed by a general interface.
+By what interface would term `A` be consumed?

 ## Motivating Functors

-**For any context `F[_]`, it produces some term `A`.** If you have a function `f: A => B`, how would you apply it to a term produced by the context `F[A]`?
+**For any context `F[_]`, it produces some term `A`.** If you have a function `f: A => B`, how would you apply it to the term produced by the context `F[A]`?
 That would require extracting the term, right?
 Specifically, you can’t apply the function directly to the context:

 :::{.numberLines .nowrap}
 ```scala